 - Power exchange between Norway end Europe

-- Gas technology and LNG
+- Gas technology, LNG and hydrogen

 - Subsea power supply and processing